IntersectMBO/ouroboros-network/CONTRIBUTING.md

 un-released package versions.
 This can be useful when debugging/developing across different repositories.
-However, we should not release our packages to CHaP while we depend on a `source-repository-package` since downstream consumers would not be able to build such package.
+However, we should not release our packages to CHaP while we depend on a `source-repository-package` since downstream consumers would not be able to build such a package.

 If we are stuck in a situation where we need a long-running fork of a package, we should release it to CHaP instead (see the